My dream is that baby harp seals will no longer be killed for their fur

 Since the widespread killing of harp seals began in Canada in the early 1700s, hundreds of millions of these beautiful creatures have been brutally slaughtered.
 The commercial killing of harp seals began in order to extract the oil contained in the seals’ fatty blubber, which was used as lamp oil and machine lubricant.
 But by the 1900s, the slaughter was being carried out almost entirely for the use of baby harp seal pelts (called whitecoats) in the fur industry.
 The annual massacre continued virtually unnoticed by the public until the late 1960s and early 1970s when different animal rights organizations like the International Foundation for Animal Welfare, Greenpeace, and Sea Shepherd began exposing the horrific industry to the outside world.
 These groups’ relentless work resulted in the United States banning imports of all harp seal and marine mammal products in 1972 with the passage of the Marine Mammal Protection Act.

 Despite this victory, European demand for seal products kept the Canadian commercial sealing industry strong and very profitable.
 Public anger in Europe concerning the killing methods involved in the sealing industry, however, grew steadily throughout the 70s and into the 80s.
 Famous celebrities, including Brigitte Bardot and Loretta Swit, spoke out against the slaughter and recruited tens of thousands to the movement.
 The animal rights groups’ and activists’ tireless efforts paid off again in 1983 when the European Economic Commission banned all Canadian whitecoat pelt imports.
-Great Britain then boycotted the import of Canadian seafood from 198485 in protest of the seal slaughter.

 The Marine Mammal Protection Act and European Economic Commission whitecoat ban were the first of many severe blows to the Canadian sealing industry